The Golden Bowl (film): Plot

 Impoverished Roman Prince Amerigo is engaged to American socialite Maggie Verver.
 Maggie has a very close relationship with her millionaire father Adam, a widowed tycoon living in England who plans a museum in the United States to house his collection of art and antiquities.

 Unbeknownst to his fiancée and prior to their engagement, Amerigo had a brief, passionate affair with Maggie's friend Charlotte.
-Both were penniless, and Amerigo breaks off their affair due to his engagement.
+Both were penniless, and Amerigo breaks off their affair when he becomes engaged.
 Charlotte is still in love with him when she visits mutual friend Fanny Assingham in London.
 Maggie invites her to the wedding, and at Maggie's request, Amerigo takes Charlotte to an antiques shop to look for a wedding gift.
 The proprietor Jarvis shows them a bowl, carved from a single piece of rock crystal, which he asserts is flawless.
 Amerigo notices a crack.
 Charlotte claims not to see the crack, only the bowl's beauty.
 She is unsure whether to buy the bowl so Jarvis reserves it pending her decision.

 Maggie and Amerigo marry and have a son.
 Adam and Charlotte also marry, much to Maggie's delight.
 Three years pass and the two couples' lives are closely interwoven.
 Maggie and Adam's closeness alienates their spouses.
 Fanny correctly suspects that Amerigo and Charlotte have rekindled their affair.
 Maggie also becomes suspicious and confides in Fanny, but Fanny, wanting to protect Maggie's feelings, tries to discourage such thoughts.
 Adam observes close interactions between Charlotte and Amerigo but stays silent, not wanting Maggie to be hurt.